What to do when a US citizen dies in Mexico

 Repatriation of Remains Assurance Plan

-As we mentioned earlier in this article, if you are planning on traveling extensively in or retiring to Mexico, you would be well advised to ensure you do have the security and peace of mind of having an adequate repatriation insurance plan.
+As we mentioned earlier in this article, if you plan on traveling extensively in or retiring to Mexico, you would be well advised to ensure you have the security and peace of mind of an adequate repatriation insurance plan.

-This is a wise thing to have if you are residing temporarily in Mexico, and you can have a plan that can facilitate repatriation in the event of illness or accident and repatriation of remains that facilitates the repatriation of your body in the event that you die in Mexico.
+This is a wise thing to have if you are residing temporarily in Mexico, and you can have a plan that can facilitate repatriation in the event of illness or accident and repatriation of remains that facilitates the repatriation of your body if you die in Mexico.

 The Travel Protection Plan offers you lifetime cover for the repatriation of mortal remains for a one-time enrollment of $450.
 This Plan can provide Peace of Mind Protection in the event of an unexpected death in Mexico.
-It may be a supplement to any medical insurance plans that you have, either in the U.S. or Mexico, that may not fully cover repatriation.
+It may supplement any medical insurance plans you have, either in the U.S. or Mexico, that may not fully cover repatriation.

 Funeral transportation cover

-A robust insurance plan will have a return of mortal remains benefit in addition to many other medical treatment benefits such as hospital room and board, out-patient care, maternity coverage, and emergency room illness and accident coverage.
-Carefully go through any policy and ensure you are adequately covered.
+A robust insurance plan will have a return of mortal remains benefit in addition to many other medical treatment benefits, such as hospital room and board, out-patient care, maternity coverage, and emergency room illness and accident coverage.
+Carefully review any policy to ensure you are adequately covered.

 Further Resources to assist you in arranging a funeral or cremation in Mexico